WallStFam/gas-optimization/Article.md

 # Gas Optimization

+//Akin introduce that we've done the research and then the experimentation as well.

 We've all been there.
 A new collection drops and you go and try to mint, just to find that the gas fees are much more expensive than the NFT itself.
 Jeez!

 This is clearly not a good user experience.
 So, when creating the smart contract for your NFT collection, one of your main objectives should be to make minting gas fees as cheap as possible.